arrivendell/visualizer/README.md

 While Kapacitor alerting might have been a solution for adding alerts directly from InfluxDB data, overcoming limitation such as having only one alarm per graph (or a graph per alert), Grafana will be enough to detect anomalies in our case.

-So, the created alerts are:
+The created alerts are:

-##### For the cpu load:
+#### For the CPU load:
 - Too much load for the cpu is not good.
 However, we consider that we know that our server runs heavy jobs continuously.
-So We would tolerate a average load of 6 or 7 per minute, but not more (As this is a good usage for a 8 cores cpu).
+So we would tolerate an average load of 6 or 7 per minute, but not more (As this is a good usage for a 8 cores cpu).
 This alarm does not necessarily require an immediate action, thus is not critical, but might indicate a need for our server to scale.
 - Too low load on the cpu could mean at least two things:
 - - Some jobs are not properly running (given that we know our server is supposed to run quite heavy jobs)
 - - We might need to scale down our infrastructure
 - A too important spread of the metrics could mean a non linear use of the cpu, which is common, but should not happen in a usually loaded server.
+Naturally, the spread varies always a bit, a spread of 0 over a given period of time would be a sign that something might be weird with the metric.
 - Several occurrences of an important load way above the number of cores could mean that something is wrong, even for a short amount of time.

 -> We deduce that the system is often too loaded in our case, as the average load quite often goes over 7 (As seen in the dashboard picture)

-##### For the random generator:
+#### For the random generator:

 Here we are interested in knowing if the generator keeps showing values that look acceptable for a random generator.
 As we don't posses enough data to statistically test the generator (through the chi-square method...), we will try to detect basic anomalies:
 - We display the distribution of the variables over 10 buckets of equal size in the range of the random generated number for visual monitoring.